Textualize/textual/docs/widgets/text_area.md

 This means that the default appearance of the widget fits nicely into a standard Textual application, and looks right on both dark and light mode.

+When using the `css` theme, you can make use of component classes to style elements of the `TextArea`.
+For example, the CSS code `TextArea .text-area--cursor { background: green; }` will make the cursor `green`.

-More complex applications such as code editors will likely want to use pre-defined themes such as `monokai`.
+More complex applications such as code editors may want to use pre-defined themes such as `monokai`.
 This involves using a `TextAreaTheme` object, which we cover in detail below.
 This allows full customization of the `TextArea`, including syntax highlighting, at the code level.